 Te Puea's opposition to the First World War brought her much personal criticism.
 The German ancestry of her grandfather, William Searancke (whose family had lived in England for four generations before coming to New Zealand), was thrown at her, and she was called ‘the German woman’.
 She astutely responded, ‘Is not the King of England of German descent?’4

-An accomplished kapa haka performer, Te Puea formed the cultural group Te Pou o Mangatāwhiri.
+An accomplished kapa haka performer, Te Puea formed the kapa haka Te Pou o Mangatāwhiri.
 The group toured the country giving concerts to raise funds for the establishment of Tūrangawaewae marae, and in 1929 its celebrated meeting house, Māhinaarangi, was opened.
-In the 2000s Tūrangwaewae marae remained the centre of the Kīngitanga.
+In the 21st century Tūrangwaewae remained the centre of the Kīngitanga.

 Land schemes and tribal settlement

 Te Puea worked tirelessly for the Kīngitanga.
 Eager to rebuild an economic base for the movement, she also enthusiastically embraced Apirana Ngata's schemes to develop Māori land through government loans.
-The once isolationist and intransigent Kingites were now some of the exemplars of this government scheme.
+The once isolationist and intransigent ‘Kingites’ were now among the exponents of this government scheme.
 Te Puea was also a driving force behind the partial settlement of Waikato’s land grievances in 1946, which led to the establishment of the Tainui Māori Trust Board.